 Dear Dr. Bonow,

 We respectfully submit our manuscript “Longer term All-Cause and Cardiovascular Mortality with Intensive Blood Pressure Control: A Secondary Analysis of SPRINT“ for consideration of publication in JAMA Cardiology.
 This work describes an observational extension study to the Systolic Blood Pressure Intervention Trial (SPRINT), examining the legacy effect of intensive blood pressure control on cardiovascular and all-cause mortality.
 Based on linkage to the National Death Index and electronic health records (EHR), we show that the observed benefit for intensive blood pressure control attenuates quickly following the conclusion of the trial, with a quicker attenuation for all-cause versus cardiovascular mortality.
 Given the recent results from the STEP trial, which did not show an all-cause mortality benefit, this suggests that the all-cause mortality benefit in SPRINT may have not been a causal result of improved blood pressure control, instead driven by more frequent attention and care as part of the protocol for intensive treatment.
 In addition, the EHR data, despite its inherent limitations, seems to indicate that the attenuation of mortality benefit is not driven by improved blood pressure control in participants originally randomized to a target systolic of <140 mm Hg.
 Instead, participants randomized to intensive treatment exhibit steadily increasing blood pressure levels after the conclusion of the trial.
-This observation underscores the sobering reality that achieving cardiovascular benefits from improved control hypertension control is a continual process, and that years of control consistent with current guidelines can be undone over the course of a few years.
+This observation underscores the sobering reality that achieving cardiovascular benefits from improved control hypertension control is a continual process, and that years of control consistent with current guidelines can be undone over the course of a few years if blood pressure control is not maintained.

 We hope that you will find this work suitable for publication in JAMA Cardiology.
 Please feel free to reach out if you have any questions or concerns.